johnebri/jackson-databinding/README.md

 # jackson-databinding
-Java Application illustrating how to convert json data to POJO
+Java Application illustrating how to convert json data to POJO using jackson-databind dependency